rust-lang/rfcs/text/0000-interrupt-calling-conventions.md

   unsafe extern "msp430-interrupt" fn tim0() {...}
   ```

+  Then place the `__interrupt_vector_10` section in the interrupt handler table using a linker script.
 - _(unstable)_ `extern "x86-interrupt"`: This calling convention can be used for defining interrupt handlers on 32-bit and 64-bit `x86` targets.
 Functions must have one of the following two signatures, depending on the interrupt vector:

   ```rust
   extern "x86-interrupt" fn(stack_frame: &ExceptionStackFrame);
   extern "x86-interrupt" fn(stack_frame: &ExceptionStackFrame, error_code: u64);
   ```
   The `error_code` argument is _not_ an optional argument.
-It set by the hardware for some interrupt vector, but not for others.
-The programmer must make sure to always use the correct signature for each interrupt vector.
+It is set by the hardware for some interrupt vector, but not for others.
+The programmer must make sure to always use the correct signature for each interrupt vector, otherwise undefined behavior occurs.
 - _(unstable)_ `extern "avr-interrupt"` and `extern "avr-non-blocking-interrupt"`

 _(The above calling conventions are just listed as an example.
 They are **not** part of this RFC.)_

 By using these ABIs, it is possible to implement interrupt handlers directly in Rust, without writing any custom assembly code.
 This is not only safer and more convenient, it also often results in better performance.
-The reason for this is that the compiler can employ (cross-function) optimization techniques this way, for example to only backup the CPU registers that are actually used.
+The reason for this is that the compiler can employ (cross-function) optimization techniques this way, for example to only backup the CPU registers that are actually overwritten by the interrupt handler.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation

-The exact requirements and properties of the different interrupt calling conventions must be defined and documented before stabilizing them.
+The exact requirements and properties of the individual interrupt calling conventions must be defined and documented before stabilizing them.
 However, there are some properties and requirements that apply to all interrupt calling conventions.

 ## Compiler Checks
 Interrupt calling conventions have strict requirements that are checked by the Rust compiler:

 - They must not be called by Rust code.
-- The function signature must satisfy the requirements.
+- The function signature must match a specific template.
 - They are only available on specific targets and might require specific target settings.
 - All other requirements imposed by the implementation of the calling convention in LLVM.